 I check the tide charts every time I plan a trip.
 I always try to be in the water fishing during the greatest movement.
-Along with the weather report for the day, knowing the tides is the most important aspect to planning trips.
+Along with the weather report for the day, knowing the tides is the most important aspect of planning trips.

 Tidal movement, caused by gravitational forces as the earth and moon rotate and orbit the sun, has a significant effect on planning fishing trips.
 Put simply, tidal forces move water, moving water means moving bait, and bait movement means active, feeding fish!

 Before we talk about what tides are and how to read and understand tide charts, let's try to bottom line this thing.
 So what kind of tides should you look for?
 Incoming, Outgoing, What's the Deal?

 If you're fishing further back in the bay system, wade fishing, or from your kayak or flats boat in shallow water, you'll want to be in the water during high tide and during the outgoing tide.

 Here is a quote by Rudy Grigar from Plugger, “But at high tide, both bait and game fish are in the flats, and that's where the action begins.
 Then, when the tide starts to fall, game fish increase their pressure on the baitfish.
 That's when you'll see and hear more and more schools of baitfish breaking the surface.
 They know the water is dropping, and they're forced to head back toward deeper water and leave the flats.”